 All the bears and wolves, for one reason or another, cannot be released back into the wild, so the Grizzly and Wolf Discovery Centre provides them sanctuary for the remainder of their lives.

-The centre has plenty of free parking, toilets and a playground within the grounds.
+The centre has plenty of free parking, toilets and a playground on the grounds.
 There is an exhibition about the different bears found in North America, and you can even see examples of the destructive force of bears when they are hunting for food in bins.
 It’s quite something to see.
 This centre is one of the top things to do in West Yellowstone and will be enjoyed by the younger kids especially.

 Located 5 miles south of Rexburg in Idaho, Yellowstone Bear World is a great place to visit, especially if you are staying in Jackson Hole.
 Established in 1998, it is a chance to see grizzly and black bears if you didn’t spot them in Yellowstone itself.
 It is a drive-thru wildlife park housing not only bears but other indigenous animals of North America in their native habitat.

-Yellowstone Bear World is not open throughout the year, only for the summer season, typically closing towards the end of October, and has opening hours of 9am to 5pm.
-Adult tickets cost $19.95, while children (3-10 years of age) cost $10.95.
+Yellowstone Bear World is not open throughout the year, only for the summer season, typically opening in April and closing towards the end of October, and has opening hours of 9am to 5pm.
+Adult tickets cost $24.95, while children (3-10 years of age) cost $12.95.
 Under 2’s are free.

 If you are planning your own visit to Yellowstone National Park, I hope you have found this post helpful.
 Do let me know in the comments below.
 And all that’s left for me to say is I’m so jealous, I’d love to return one day soon.
 And enjoy your trip!